 - Down Payment

 Credit and Income are two main factors in qualifying for a home loan.
 There are minimum credit score requirements and debt to income ratio requirements to qualify for home loans.

-- VA Loans do not have maximum debt to income ratio requirements.
+- VA Loans do not have a maximum debt to income ratio requirements

 - Fannie Mae allows up to 45% debt to income ratio and Freddie Mac requires up to 50%

 - Borrowers need to analyze what mortgage payment will be affordable and safe